Akira Horiguchi (he/him/his)

 Resources

-Below are (free!) resources that I've found useful in doing research.
+Below are (free!) tools I've found useful.

 Writing